The First Doom (Part 3)

 Kyria wheeled the hopper around.
 She had to see this for herself.
 The hollow in the Desecratia’s center crackled with energy.
 A light-engulfing orb sprang to being in the hollow, expanding to swallow the ship in a void so dark it hurt Kyria’s eyes.
 The stars grew visible once more, but the siegenought was gone.

 Gravity waves shook the hopper, strong enough for Kyria to grip her seat.
 Shuster’s worried voice crackled over the Dubious link.
-“Are you guys all right?”
+“Are y’all all right?”

 Zele stared bleakly into the darkness of the Unknown, listless.
 Remiliat eyed him worriedly.